 “But if you do what is evil be afraid; for it [civil government] does not bear the sword for nothing; for it is a minister of God, an avenger who brings wrath on the one who practices evil” (Romans 13:4).

-Every believer is to be characterized by kindness and tender-heartedness; these attitudes are synonymous with a forgiving spirit (cf. Col. 3:12-13).
+Every believer is to be characterized by kindness and tender-heartedness; these attitudes are synonymous with a forgiving spirit (cf. Colossians 3:12-13).
 But at the same time the believer understands that “Government does not bear the sword for no reason” (my paraphrase).
-There is a reason God ordained Civil Government: it is to manifest God’s justice (albeit not perfectly) in a fallen world.
-Unfortunately, there are some who “spiritualize” away this God-given purpose for Civil Government, believing that God would have them only forgive and try to forget — versus using His ordained means, institutional authority, in order to also achieve justice.
+There is a reason God ordained civil government: it is to manifest God’s justice (albeit not perfectly) in a fallen world.
+Unfortunately, there are some who “spiritualize” away this God-given purpose for civil government, believing that God would have them only forgive and try to forget — versus using His ordained means, institutional authority, in order to also achieve justice.
 Don’t settle for less than what God has provided in terms of remedying a wrong.

 Sometimes passivity and forgiveness are spiritualized concealments for the lack of courage to fight for justice.